zarf-dev/zarf/site/src/content/docs/commands/zarf_package_inspect.md

 ### Options

 ```
   -h, --help                        help for inspect
       --list-images                 List images in the package (prints to stdout)
   -s, --sbom                        View SBOM contents while inspecting the package
       --sbom-out string             Specify an output directory for the SBOMs from the inspected Zarf package
+      --skip-signature-validation   Skip validating the signature of the Zarf package
 ```

 ### Options inherited from parent commands

 ```
   -a, --architecture string        Architecture for OCI images and Zarf packages
-      --insecure              Allow access to insecure registries and disable other recommended security enforcements such as package checksum and signature validation.
+      --insecure-skip-tls-verify   Skip checking server's certificate for validity.
 This flag should only be used if you have a specific reason and accept the reduced security posture.
   -k, --key string                 Path to public key file for validating signed packages
   -l, --log-level string           Log level when running Zarf.
 Valid options are: warn, info, debug, trace (default "info")
       --no-color                   Disable colors in output
       --no-log-file                Disable log file creation
       --no-progress                Disable fancy UI progress bars, spinners, logos, etc
       --oci-concurrency int        Number of concurrent layer operations to perform when interacting with a remote package. (default 3)
+      --plain-http                 Force the connections over HTTP instead of HTTPS.
+This flag should only be used if you have a specific reason and accept the reduced security posture.
       --tmpdir string              Specify the temporary directory to use for intermediate files
       --zarf-cache string          Specify the location of the Zarf cache directory (default "~/.zarf-cache")
 ```

 ### SEE ALSO